 Articles Tagged ‘KUL’

-AirAsia X now offers four weekly A330-300 flights between Kuala Lumpur and Nagoya in Japan.
+AirAsia X commences a four times weekly service between Kuala Lumpur and Lanzhou.

 Iberian Peninsula power shows as Faro and Jerez win Part II of S19 voting for Cake of the Week and Arch of Triumph

 Following on from Hamilton and Aarhus’ winning streak last week, the power of the Iberian Peninsula shows this week as Jerez takes Cake of the Week glory for the bake celebrating easyJet’s inaugural flight from London Gatwick, while Faro claims sweet SAS Aarhus glory in the Arch of Triumph vote.